tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 Behavior across Tarantool instances
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Slab allocation may vary between Tarantool instances within the same replica set due to:
+Slab allocation may vary between instances in the same replica set due to differences in configuration, data loading order, and use of local memory.

-- runs in a separate process
-- allocates memory independently
-- may receive different workloads or query patterns
+The reasons are:

+1. Slab allocation may differ because each instance can use its own values for ``slab_alloc_factor`` and ``slab_alloc_granularity``.
+These parameters control how memory is divided into size classes and slabs, affecting memory layout and potential fragmentation.
+2. Differences also appear during replica join or restart.
+A replica allocates memory for tuples in primary index order, while on the master, allocation follows the order of incoming requests.
+This results in different slab structures and usually lower fragmentation on replicas after a restart.
+3. Local and temporary spaces exist only on specific instances and are not replicated.
+They consume memory independently and contribute to differences in slab allocation across nodes.

 Slab allocator tuning
 ^^^^^^^^^^^^^^^^^^^^^